Letters Written in France: Background

-In the 1780s, Williams became "a literary star of the first magnitude" in England, known for her poetry and novels, which used the aesthetics of sensibility to advocate for social reform.
+Helen Maria Williams was the daughter of a Welsh army officer father and a Scottish woman, raised in England.
+Her father died when she was two, and her mother and two sisters lived comfortably on the income from his estate and pension.
+In the 1780s, when she was in her twenties, Williams became a literary celebrity known for her poetry and novels, which used the aesthetics of sensibility to advocate for social reform.
 She was prominent in the social circles of Dissenters and Whigs, connected to figures like Andrew Kippis, Anna Laetitia Barbauld and William Godwin.
 She campaigned against the slave trade, and against laws like the Test Act which restricted the civil rights of non-Anglicans.

-Some time in 1785 or 1786, Williams and her sister Cecilia began taking French lessons from Monique du Fossé.
-Monique was living in England with her daughter while her husband, Augustin du Fossé, was in prison in France for having married her against his father's will.
-Augustin's father, a Baron, used a lettre de cachet to bar him from inheriting his family's aristocratic estate.
-His father died in 1787, and after the fall of the Bastille in 1789, du Fossé reclaimed his inheritance.
+Sometime in 1785 or 1786, Williams and her sister Cecilia began taking French lessons from Monique du Fossé.
+Monique and her husband, Augustin du Fossé, lived in exile and poverty in England.
+Augustin's father, a Baron, disapproved of their marriage and used a lettre de cachet to imprison Augustin; he escaped, and fled to England to avoid re-arrest.
+His father died in 1787.
+In 1789, the French Revolution made it safe for the du Fossés to return to France and claim Augustin's inheritance.

 Williams and her sister arrived in Paris for a tour of France on 13 July 1790, the day before the first Fête de la Fédération.
 The two travelled through France for two months, visiting Monique and Augustin du Fossé, and returned to England in September 1790.
 Williams returned to France in 1791 for a longer stay, which became a permanent move.
-Her last visit to England was a brief trip in 1792.
-In Paris, her apartment became "an important meeting place for French, American, and British radicals," and Williams was associated with the Girondins.
+Her last visit to England was a brief trip in 1792, where she persuaded her mother and sisters to move with her.
+For this trip, she was accompanied by John Hurford Stone, a married man whose relationship to Williams attracted comment; Stone became a permanent member of the Williams' household in France.
+In Paris, her apartment became a social hub for radical thinkers from America, Britain, and France, and Williams was associated with the Girondins.

-Williams was arrested under the Law of Suspects on 12 October 1793, along with her mother and sister Cecilia.
-They were imprisoned, until a nephew of Monique du Fossé arranged their freedom in November.
+During the Reign of Terror, all British nationals became subject to arrest and the confiscation of their property.
+Williams was arrested on 12 October 1793, along with her mother and sisters.
+They were imprisoned, until a nephew of Monique du Fossé arranged their release in November.
 Many of Williams' close friends in France were executed for opposition to the Jacobins.
 In April 1794, Robespierre ordered all foreigners to leave the capital; Williams fled to Switzerland for six months.
 She returned after Robespierre's execution.
+Williams was naturalized as a French citizen in 1817, and remained a politically-active writer in France until her death in 1827.